amcanella/nistAutoSearch/README.md

 # nistAutoSearch

-Automated tool for NIST MS search, data retrieval and storage.
+Automated tool for NIST MS search, data retrieval and storage in excel file.